 The U.S. Mission Thailand is ready to assist family and friends in the event of the death of a U.S. citizen in Thailand.
-The American Citizen Services unit can:
+The American Citizens Services unit can:

 - Confirm the death, identity, and U.S. citizenship of the deceased.